← Back to search

 What this is, in plain language

-A minimally invasive surgery that uses a small camera and instruments inserted through tiny incisions to repair or trim damaged cartilage in the knee.
+A minimally invasive surgery that uses a small camera and instruments inserted through tiny incisions to repair or trim damaged meniscus cartilage in the knee.

 Why a clinician orders it